 IDF_CLONE_URL: URL of the repository to clone ESP-IDF from.
 Can be set to a custom URL when working with a fork of ESP-IDF.
-Default is
+The default is

-IDF_CLONE_BRANCH_OR_TAG: Name of a git branch or tag use when cloning ESP-IDF.
-This value is passed to
+IDF_CLONE_BRANCH_OR_TAG: Name of a git branch or tag used when cloning ESP-IDF.
+This value is passed to the

 git clonecommand using the